What Does The Python Percent Sign Mean?

 9. %e

-This formatting operator specifies the exponential value for the given value in lower case.
+This formatting operator specifies the exponential value for the given value in lowercase.

 It can represent positive and negative numbers as well.